StableDifferenceTeam/StableDiffGimp/README.md

 ### Uncrop
-- Crops an existing image to a variable size
+- Uncrops an existing image to a variable size and adds a prompt

 1. Insert an existing picture into your GIMP
 2. Click on `StableDifference`, then `Uncrop`, then `Simple Mode`